hypatiav2/35L-project/README.md

 **profile.go**

 1. Define a `Profile` struct that corresponds to the form of our profiles table in SQL.
 2. `GetProfileByID` NOT IMPLEMENTED.
 Query our db for the profile corresponding to `userID`, and return a `Profile` struct or error if unsuccessful.
-3. IMPLEMENT SETTERS

 **availability.go**

 1. `GetAvailabilityForUserID` retrieves the availability time slots for a given user.
 Queries the availability table for a user by their userID and returns a list of time slots in the form of a Availability struct.
-2. `InsertAvailability` TBD
+2. `PostAvailability` adds a new availability time slot for a given user.
+Inserts a new record into the availability table using the provided Availability struct.
+Returns an error if the operation fails.

 ## Database (SQLite)